chayawaxstock/new-managerTasks/README.md

   4. Run `ng serve` for a dev server, if you want to run the angular project.
 Navigate to `http://localhost:4200/`.
-      The app will automatically reload if you change any of the source files. shoose which server you want to: the web api or the php one. you can choose it in the `enviorments` and in the `global` page. update it.
+      The app will automatically reload if you change any of the source files. shoose which server you want to: the web api or the php one in the `global` page. update it.

-  5. Run the win form project, if you want it to be the client.
+  5. Run the winform project, if you want it to be the client.

         *important note: in order to `send email` feature  from the php server(just if you have xampp) in your computer follow this instruction:*